YanniZ06/HaxeAL-Soft/README.md

 Unix scripts are meant for linux support, batch for windows.
 While running these scripts a file named "openal_log.txt" is generated, in which you will find the generated OpenAL-Soft debug logs after the program has finished executing and the script has closed.

 There will be no logging if you do not run the scripts.
+HAXEAL_DEBUG is **not** required for this flag to work!

 # Requirements (both for application user and programmer)
-- Computer must work on 64-Bit (might fix?)
-- OpenAL MIGHT need to be installed on the Computer if the local app-specific OpenAL-Soft installation does not work (via the https://www.openal.org/downloads/ OpenAL 1.1 Windows Installer for example, however this SHOULD not be a problem if HAXEAL_APP_PATH is configured correctly.)
+- OpenAL MIGHT need to be installed on the Computer if the local app-specific OpenAL-Soft installation does not work (via the https://www.openal.org/downloads/ OpenAL 1.1 Windows Installer for example, HOWEVER this SHOULD not be a problem if HAXEAL_APP_PATH is configured CORRECTLY.)

+# Building an application with HaxeAL-Soft
+Install HaxeAL-Soft as a haxelib from https://lib.haxe.org/p/HaxeAL-Soft/ and add it as a haxelib to your project.

+Make sure to set the necessary flags as described in the "Custom Flags" section.

+### Compiling
+During your initial compilation (the one that creates the output folder), HaxeAL-Soft will not properly initialize as it depends on some files to already exist when building.
+Once your initial compilation is done **you must recompile for all the flags to be set and the library to properly initialize.**

+### Compile Platforms (New)
+HaxeAL-Soft can be compiled to and on a variety of platforms in theory, in practice it's a bit more complicated (because I do not know much about cross platform development).
+Usually the platform you're compiling on should be picked automatically, if that is not the case however please follow the steps of the compiler error message that is generated.

+#### Windows
+Windows is the easiest platform to compile to/on.

+Setting the HXCPP_M32 flag (using -D HXCPP_M32 on the commandline or your build.hxml) will build a 32-bit version of the library.
+The 32-bit version might come with some faults and restrictions, feel free to report any issues.
+If the HXCPP_M64 flag (or neither of these two flags) has been set, the 64-bit version will compile instead.

+If you compile 32- and 64-bit in the same output folder, its best to delete the output folder if you're switching from one variant to the other to avoid linking errors.

+#### Linux, Mac & Iphone
+Linux comes with a downloadable OpenAL package, there seem to be various ones so if you are compiling on linux install one of those (https://stackoverflow.com/questions/11195372/how-to-install-openal-sdk-on-ubuntu).
+Possible 32bit compiling on Linux could be achieved via (https://archlinux.org/packages/multilib/x86_64/lib32-openal/).

+Mac & Iphone already have OpenAL installed, so if you are compiling on one of those you should not need to do anything else.

+Please keep in mind none of these 3 were able to be tested, and when it comes to compiling *to* these platforms I could not find much of anything online.
+Feel free to contribute if necessary, and I will update apropiately.

+**IMPORTANT NOTE: As some flags being set change how the Haxe language server extension (for Visual Studio Code) acts you should make sure to compile projects using HaxeAL-Soft twice as early as you can into development.**

+### Usage of extensions
+If you want to use the EFX extension make sure to run `HaxeEFX.initEFX` after context initialization!

+All other extensions that have been pre-implemented do not require being initialized, however you should check if they're available first (the documentation assists you in how to do that).

+### Workflow
+As Haxe does not really require working with pointers, functions you would pass pointers into in OpenAL-Soft to retrieve data from objects, now instead just return the value.
+Generally the library has been built to contain as little cpp types as possible.

+Apart from these quirks working with the library is about the same as working with OpenAL-Soft.

-# Building HaxeAL-Soft
+# Building HaxeAL-Soft locally
 Building HaxeAL Soft is just as simple as building any other haxe application.

 1. Open the folder you cloned the repo to in any shell or commandline
+2. Move `Main.hx` out of `tests` into `source` & `build.hxml` out of `tests` into the `project directory`
-2. Run `haxe build.hxml` in the application you have the folder opened in
+3. Run `haxe build.hxml` in the application you have the folder opened in (twice, as instructed in the section prior)
-3. If compiled with no errors, make sure the output folder has been generated
+4. If compiled with no errors, make sure the output folder has been generated
-4. To run the HaxeAL Soft build, move into the generated output directory (by doing `cd output` for example) and run `./Main.exe`
+5. To run the HaxeAL Soft build, move into the generated output directory (by doing `cd output` for example) and run `./OpenAL_Test.exe` OR
+6. Use the LogRun scripts generated after the second compile

 Congrats, you have built and ran HaxeAL-Soft!!